onesteinbv/addons-onestein/l10n_nl_tax_statement/README.rst

 This module depends on the tax tags (eg.: 1a, 1b, 1c, 1d, 2a...) as prescribed by the Dutch tax laws.

-To use this module, the user should have installed the default Dutch chart of accounts (module l10n_nl) that will add these tags automatically.
+If the default Odoo Dutch chart of accounts is installed (module l10n_nl) then these tags are automatically present in the database.
+If this is the case, go to menu: Invoicing -> Configuration -> NL BTW Tags, and check that the tags are correctly set; click Apply to confirm.

+If a non-standard chart of accounts is installed, you have to manually create the tax tags and properly set them into the tax definition.
+After that, go to go to menu: Invoicing -> Configuration -> NL BTW Tags, and manually set the tags in the configuration form; click Apply to confirm.

 Usage
 =====

 #.
-Go to the menu: Reports > Taxes Balance > NL BTW Statement
+Go to the menu: Invoicing -> Reports > Taxes Balance > NL BTW Statement
 #.
 Create a statement, providing a name and specifying start date and end date
 #.
 Press the Update button to calculate the report: the report lines will be displayed in the tab Statement
 #.
 Press the Post button to set the status of the statement to Posted; the statements set to this state cannot be modified anymore